 Becoming a mentor gives you a way to share your wisdom and knowledge in a mutually beneficial relationship.
-Learn the benefits of being a mentor and how to be successful in this relationship.
+Discover the benefits of mentoring and how to be successful at it.

 - Why should you care about being a great mentor?
 Because mentoring matters.
 Research shows that those who have mentors and serve as mentors actually make more money than those who are not involved in mentoring.
 Mentors tend to be more engaged in their jobs and get more promotions than those who are not mentors.
 Most importantly, those who serve as mentors report gaining tremendous joy from their relationships with their proteges.

 I'm Ellen Ensher, a business professor at Loyola Marymount University in Los Angeles.
 I teach Human Resource Management and Organizational Behavior.
 I wrote the book Power Mentoring: How Mentors and Proteges Get the Most Out of Their Relationships along with my co-author Susan Murphy.
 We interviewed 50 CEOs, presidents, and executive mentors and their proteges from technology, media, and politics.
 In this class, I'm gonna take you through the whole life cycle of being a great mentor.